The integration of variable generation and storage into electricity capacity markets

 In this section we consider the operation of a capacity market where the objective is that of obtaining at minimum cost a sufficient set of capacity-providing resources~$\R$ so as to satisfy some condition

 expressed in terms of some appropriate risk metric~$\rho$.
 We assume throughout that there is a fixed process of net demand to be met by these resources.
 The level~$k$ may either be chosen so that the condition~\eqref{eq:11} defines some given security-of-supply standard, or it may be chosen according to some economic criterion (see Section~\ref{sec:economic-approaches}).
 We allow that some resource may be provided by facilities other than firm capacity, for example variable generation or storage.
-The required theory is the same as that which is currently used in the presence of firm capacity (typically conventional generation) only, except that it is necessary to appropriately define the EFCs of other resources.
-Further some iterative and other additional calculation may be required in the operation of any auction associated with the capacity market---at least when resource other than firm capacity makes a substantial contribution.
+The required theory is the same as that which is currently used when all resource (typically conventional generation) may be approximated as firm capacity, except that it is now necessary to appropriately define the EFCs of other resources.
+Further some additional calculation may be required in the operation of any auction associated with the capacity market---at least when resource other than firm capacity makes a substantial contribution.